 As a single parent, buying a new home might seem as inconceivable as your children voluntarily tidying their bedrooms.
-Yet with the knowledge, know-how and a few handy tips buying your first home, on your own, might be more achievable than you thought.
+Yet with the knowledge, know-how and a few handy tips buying your first home, on your own, might be more achievable than you think.

-In fact according to HomeStart Finance nearly 20% of their customers are single with dependents.
-That’s an encouraging figure and one that should incentivize you if you decide to navigate the housing market alone.
+According to HomeStart Finance nearly 20% of their customers are single with dependents.
+That’s an encouraging figure and one that should incentivise you if you decide to navigate the housing market alone.